dhutapratama/docs/validation.md

 <a name="customizing-the-validation-attributes"></a>
 #### Customizing The Validation Attributes

-Many of Laravel's built-in validation rule error messages contain an `:attribute` placeholder.
+Many of Lets's built-in validation rule error messages contain an `:attribute` placeholder.
 If you would like the `:attribute` placeholder of your validation message to be replaced with a custom attribute name, you may specify the custom names by overriding the `attributes` method.
 This method should return an array of attribute / name pairs:

     /**
      * Get custom attributes for validator errors.